kcdstoragews/lab/README.md

 username: *root*
 password: *Netapp1!*

-5. We've prepared some exercises for you that are hosted in this github repo.
-To have them available on your training environment, please create a directory and clone the repo with the following commands:
+5. We've prepared some exercises for you that are hosted in a github repo.
+To have them available on your training environment, please create a directory, enter it and clone the repo with the following commands:

 ```console
 cd /root